 *Note: In this article, I’m writing out some of the German names and places and you will notice that there are letters that might not exist in other languages.
 Most importantly for this article, there is the letter ö being pronounced more or less like the u in fur – which actually would be almost how you pronounce the island’s name.

 Then there are also the vowels ä, which is very easy since it’s pronounced like an open e as in head, and ü that is pronounced approximately like the u in huge.

 The letter ß, which exists only in the German alphabet, is by no means a B – it’s a ‘sharp’, double S as in kiss.
 When writing, you can actually replace it by a double S.

 After having read this post down to here, do you still need further information or have specific questions?
-Of course, I’m here for you, but more importantly, so are the friendly and knowledgable people at the Tourist Information.
+Of course, I’m here for you, but more importantly, so are the friendly and knowledgeable people at the Tourist Information.